-This has led to a lot of confusion for employers, and a lot of worried employees, posing questions like: how can I keep my employees safe in the workplace?
+Albeit a positive step which should help alleviate the detrimental impact the recession may have on UK business’, it has led to confusion amongst employers, and a lot of worry amongst employees.
+This is because no comprehensive guidance on the practicalities of implementing a return to work strategy has been given.
+This has resulted in an increase of enquiries from our clients asking questions like: how can I keep my employees safe in the workplace?
 What should I be doing now in readiness for their return?
 What if staff do not want to come back?

-Unfortunately, the Government has not produced a lot of comprehensive guidance on the practicalities of implementing a return to work strategy, but in this blog, we will talk about what an employer should be doing now, how to manage the health and safety of employees once they have returned, and how to plan for the future in a post Covid-19 world.
+In this blog, we’ll cover what an employer should be doing to prepare, how to manage the health and safety of employees once they have returned, and how to plan for the future in a post Covid-19 world.

 What should I be doing now?

-Think about who you need to come in – if your staff can work from home safely, keep them there.
-If not, carefully consider who should be asked to return and if it is practical for them to do so.
-For example, many employees may have current childcare commitments;
+- Think about who you need to prioritise if your staff can work from home safely, keep them there.

-Consider whether you need to buy additional PPE to keep staff safe.
-If so, do it now so that it can arrive on time for staff returning.
+- Consider whether you need to buy additional PPE to keep staff safe

 Can I change employees working patterns to ensure fewer people are in the workplace at any one time?